How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Best exercises for eye bags

-The best exercises for eye bags involve gentle orbicularis oculi muscle contractions.
+The best exercises for eye bags involve gentle contractions of the orbicularis oculi muscle.
 To strengthen the muscles supporting eye structure, practice “eye yoga” with controlled blinking, squinting, and wide-eyed expressions.

 Facial massage for puffiness